 - REPAIR the damage that has been done by continuing a clean diet and supplementation.

-Of course each child’s situation is different.
+Of course, each child’s situation is different.
 In this case, his mom said that now, “He goes so smoothly that sometimes we don’t know he’s gone to the bathroom.”

 The 4R approach turned out to be much easier than anticipated.
-The whole family, including three-year-old daughter, has benefitted from the dietary changes, not to mention the ability to leave the house!
+The whole family, including their three-year-old daughter, has benefitted from the dietary changes, not to mention the ability to leave the house!

 This amazing mother is also an author, check out her cookbook, What a Good Eater!: Baby and toddler recipes with healthy herbs and spices to add flavor and broaden your baby’s palate.